 Stash is a cool, innovative saving & investing app geared towards millennials who want to automate their investments by purchasing stocks or sector mutual funds using frequent small dollar amounts.

-You can purchase fractional shares in major companies like Amazon without paying a single dime in trading commissions.
-This allows you to slowly build up an investment portfolio with a smaller amount of money and avoid those costly trade commission fees.
+You can purchase fractional shares in major companies like Amazon (NASDAQ: AMZN) without paying a single dime in trading commissions.
+Build up an investment portfolio with a smaller amount of money and avoid those costly trade commission fees.

 How Does It Work?